christopherosthues/starwars-progress-bar/README.md

 [template]: https://github.com/JetBrains/intellij-platform-plugin-template

 <!-- Plugin description -->
-This is the Star Wars Progress Bar for IJ based IDEs.
-It replaces the progress bar with random vehicles from Star Wars.
+Take your development experience to a galaxy far, far away with the Star Wars Progress Bar!
+This plugin replaces the ordinary progress bar with thrilling visuals from the Star Wars universe.
+As you code, watch as iconic vehicles like the Millennium Falcon, X-Wing, and AT-AT march across your screen.
+But that's not all — Star Wars Progress Bar also includes dynamic lightsaber animations, bringing the energy and excitement of the Force into your workflow.
+Whether you're piloting a starship or wielding a lightsaber, this plugin adds an epic touch to every coding session.
+May the code be with you!

 <h3>Features</h3>
 <ul>
-  <li>Support of over 150 vehicles from the Star Wars movies, TV series, books and comics from the canon and legends</li>
+  <li>Support of over 150 vehicles and more than 20 lightsabers from the Star Wars movies, TV series, books and comics from the canon and legends</li>
   <li>Configurable via the settings (<kbd>Settings/Preferences</kbd> > <kbd>Appearance &amp; Behavior</kbd> > <kbd>Star Wars Progress Bar</kbd>)</li>
   <ul>
-    <li>Selection of specific vehicles</li>
+    <li>Selection of specific vehicles and lightsabers</li>
     <li>Selection of entire factions </li>
-    <li>Show/hide vehicle in progress bar</li>
+    <li>Show/hide icon in progress bar</li>
-    <li>Display vehicle name in progress bar tooltip</li>
+    <li>Display name in progress bar tooltip</li>
-    <li>Display vehicle name in progress bar</li>
+    <li>Display name in progress bar</li>
     <li>Display faction crest in progress bar</li>
     <li>Display solid or semi-transparent progress bar</li>
-    <li>Display only the silhouette of the vehicle in progress bar</li>
+    <li>Display only the silhouette of the icon in progress bar</li>
-    <li>Automatically change vehicle after a custom defined number of passes for indeterminate progress bars</li>
+    <li>Automatically change icon after a custom defined number of passes for indeterminate progress bars</li>
-    <li>Different velocities for different vehicles</li>
+    <li>Different velocities for different vehicles and lightsabers</li>
-    <li>Preview vehicles by clicking on their icon</li>
+    <li>Preview vehicles and lightsabers by clicking on their icon</li>
   </ul>
+  <li>Lightsaber icons are only displayed if there is enough space inside the progress bar.
+Otherwise, only the blade is drawn.</li>
 </ul>

 <h3>Additional information</h3>